OctopusDeploy/blog/blog/2020-11/chocolatey-powershell-and-runbooks/index.md

 ![Running runbook](images/run-runbook-run.png "width=500")

-At this point, you can grab a coffee as it will take a little while to install all of the applications and dependencies.
+At this point, you can grab a coffee because it will take a little while to install all of the applications and dependencies.
 After your coffee run, the runbook should have completed.
-Your computer should now be fully configured and ready instead of going through the pain of next, next, finish installs and application configuration.
+Your computer should now be fully configured and ready instead of going through the pain of next, next, finish installs and application configuration:

 ![Completed runbook](images/completedrunbook.png "width=500")